abhiram-s2002/racer/TERMS_OF_SERVICE.md

-# Terms of Service for Racer Marketplace
+# Terms of Service for GeoMart

 **Last Updated:** January 24, 2025

 ## 1. Acceptance of Terms

-By downloading, installing, or using the Racer Marketplace mobile application ("App"), you agree to be bound by these Terms of Service ("Terms").
+By downloading, installing, or using the GeoMart mobile application ("App"), you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, do not use the App.

-These Terms constitute a legally binding agreement between you and Racer Marketplace ("we," "our," or "us") regarding your use of our services.
+These Terms constitute a legally binding agreement between you and GeoMart ("we," "our," or "us") regarding your use of our services.

 ## 2. Description of Service

-Racer Marketplace is a local marketplace platform that enables users to:
+GeoMart is a local marketplace platform that enables users to:
 - Create and browse listings for items and services
 - Communicate with other users through messaging and pings
 - Share location-based information for local transactions